 No one can tell you how much you will make as a writer.
 It’s like asking how much you will make if you start singing and making music.
 It’s art.
 You can make a lot of people fall in love with your book.
-On the hand, the opposite can happen.
+On the other hand, the opposite can happen.
 You can make money by ghostwriting, publishing serial fiction, or winning contests.
 You can check this post for more ideas on how to make money writing.

 Is it worth it to self-publish a book?

-Compared to hide your work, self-publishing your book is great.
+Compared to hiding your work, self-publishing your book is great.
 The best thing to do is build an audience before publishing.
 Readers don’t usually read books from a name they don’t know.
 So try to grow a following on social media or build an email list.
-You can write a book and publish it on Wattpad, Reddit, Tapas.io for a start.
+You can write a book and publish it on Wattpad, Reddit, and Tapas.io for a start.
 Publish your book once you have a large following.

 Here’s my question for you: